-Driving Whilst Using A Mobile Phone – Penalty to Increase
+Driving Whilst Using A Mobile Phone – Penalty To Increase

 The government has announced tougher sanctions for driving whilst using a mobile phone.
 Both the financial and points penalties will double – the fine increasing from £100 to £200 and 6 points endorsed to a licence instead of the former 3 points.